dhsh0825/Adidas-sales-Dashboard/README.md

 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request with any improvements, bug fixes, or new features.
 Here's how you can contribute:

-📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 📧 Contact
 For any questions or feedback, feel free to reach out to me: